High Card: Anime

 On June 9, 2021, it was announced that Homura Kawamoto, Hikaru Muno, and TMS Entertainment were working on a multimedia franchise, which include an anime television series.
-The project is done in collaboration with KADOKAWA Co., Ltd. and Sammy Co., Ltd.
+The project is done in collaboration with Kadokawa and Sammy Corporation.

-The series is produced by Studio Hibari and directed by Junichi Wada, with Kenichi Yamashita, Kazuhiko Inukai, Shingo Nagai, and Naoki Kuroyanagi writing the scripts; Nozomi Kawano designing the characters; and Ryo Takahashi composing the music.
-It premiered on January 9, 2023, on AT-X and other networks.
+The series is produced by TMS Entertainment, animated by Studio Hibari and directed by Junichi Wada, with Naoki Kuroyanagi handling series composition with Kenichi Yamashita, Kazuhiko Inukai and Shingo Nagai writing the episode screenplays; Nozomi Kawano designing the characters; and Ryo Takahashi composing the music.
+It aired from January 9 to March 27, 2023, on AT-X and other networks.
+The opening theme song is "Trickster", performed by Five New Old, while the ending theme song is "Squad!", performed by Meychan.
+Crunchyroll streamed the series.

-The opening theme song is "Trickster" by Five New Old, while the ending theme song is "Squad!" by Meychan.
-Crunchyroll licensed the series and is set to premiere at the same time as Japan on January 9, 2023.
+A second season was announced at AnimeJapan on March 26, 2023, which aired from January 8 to March 25, 2024.
+The opening theme song is "Showdown", again performed by Five New Old, while the ending theme song is "Hakuchūmu" (白昼夢, Daydream), performed by Raon.

+Following the final episode of the second season, it was announced that the series would receive a twenty-fifth episode.
+Titled The Flowers Bloom, the ONA episode was released on November 5, 2024.